 The calming effect of calendula flower infusion is almost immediate.
 Gargle 3 times a day for relief.

-Calendula is generally safe, but some people may experience allergic reactions like redness or itching.
+Calendula is generally safe, but some people may experience sensitive reactions like redness or itching.
 It’s recommended to patch-test on a small area of skin, especially if you have sensitive skin.
 Before using calendula essential oil, apply one drop to the inner elbow.
 If no redness appears within 30–45 minutes, the product is likely safe for you.

 Oral use of calendula, especially in infusions or tinctures, should be limited and supervised by a healthcare professional.
 Long-term use beyond two weeks is not recommended.